BY-LAWS OF THE SAN ANTONIO REGIONAL WINE GUILD

 The annual meeting is the June meeting.
 The Guild Year begins in July.

-Members and each person in their party are expected to bring a dish, a bottle of wine, and own drinking glass.
+Members are expected to bring a dish, a bottle of wine, and individual drinking glass.

 The active members attending a regular meeting will constitute a quorum.
 In the event that any member feels there are an insufficient number of attendees to assure a fair opinion, he/she may move to table the business until the next meeting.